© GIZ/Lennard Kehl

 Localising the SDGs with the City WORKS approach

-The localisation process was kicked off with a 2-day workshop in November 2018.
+The localisation process was kicked off with a two-day workshop in November 2018.
 Since improved cross-sectoral cooperation is key for achieving the SDGs, the approximately 25 participants came from a wide range of municipal, district and regional departments, such as statistics, budget, regional and economic planning, health, gender equality, education and environmental protection.

 Following the City WORKS method, the workshop was structured into different phases.
-The first phase focused on awareness-raising and gaining a comprehensive and contextually specific understanding of the SDGs.
+The first phase focused on raising awareness and gaining a comprehensive and contextually specific understanding of the SDGs.
 Choosing suitable entry points, the SDGs were linked to the respective cities’ priorities as well as district development plans.
 This enabled participants to connect the SDGs to their day-to-day work and understand them as a guiding framework.

 Moreover, the self-assessment with the SDG wheel was perceived as very useful.
 It allowed for a critical and in-depth reflection on the current implementation of selected SDGs, drawing particular attention to challenges around data collection and availability.
-The assessment also demonstrated that everyone and every department counts, as stated by the District Environmental Officer from Ho: “I have really understood the SDGs and I now know that I have a major role to play to make them work.”
+The assessment also demonstrated that everyone and every department counts, as stated by the District Environmental Officer from Ho: “I have really understood the SDGs and I now know that I have a major role to play in making them work.”

 Thus, the lively discussions from the first phase of the workshop helped participants to better position themselves and understand their roles within the process of localising the SDGs.
 It also initiated peer-to-peer learning and exchange across districts.

-The second phase of the workshop aimed at identifying more concrete measures for an effective monitoring framework.
+The second phase of the workshop aimed at identifying more specific measures for an effective monitoring framework.
 To this end, a detailed analysis of critical SDG targets was conducted.
 The exercise showed that participants had a good understanding of existing data challenges.
 Based on the analysis and a presentation of success stories from different sectoral areas, they then formulated ideas for a more effective data management and developed specific, localised SDG indicators to better measure progress and overcome the identified data gaps.